 Research at Penn

-However, the Directory is not the only resource that you should use.
-Your professors are another critical source of information and guidance.
-Not only do many faculty maintain labs of their own; they have colleagues to whom they can refer you.
-So if you have been enjoying your neurobiology classï¿½or your immunology class, or your biochemistry class, or whateverï¿½and you want to explore the possibility of getting involved in research in that area, talk to your professor!
+CURF is not the only resource that you should use.
+Your professors are another important source of information and guidance.
+Not only do many faculty maintain labs or supervise projects of their own, they have colleagues to whom they can refer you.
+Do not be shy about sharing your research interests with faculty.

-Be proactive in your search!
-There are many research centers and institutes on campus, all of which maintain Web sites with information about current projects.
-Click here to get a list of Penn's research facilities.
+There are many research centers and institutes on campus, all of which maintain web sites with information about current projects.
 If you find a center or institute that is doing research that interests you, get in touch with them!
-Send an e-mail or make a phone call, and perhaps forward a resume and cover letter to ask about the possibility of becoming a research assistant.
-If you choose to do this, be sure to consult the Career Services Web site here for more information about how to write effective cover letters and resumes.
+Send an e-mail and forward a resume and cover letter to ask about the possibility of becoming a research assistant.

 Research Outside of Penn